 Fasting lipid profiles should be checked annually in most adults with diabetes.
-In patients whose baseline lipids represent low risk (HDL > 50 mg/dl, LDL < 100 mg/dl, and triglycerides < 150 mg/dl), lipid tests may be repeated every other year.
+In patients whose baseline lipids represent low risk (HDL > 50 mg/dl, LDL < 100 mg/dl, and triglycerides < 150 mg/dl), lipids may be repeated every other year.
 All patients with diabetes should attempt lifestyle modifications, including getting regular cardiovascular exercise, controlling weight, and minimizing consumption of cholesterol and saturated and trans fats.
-In patients without known cardiovascular disease, goal LDL is < 100 mg/dl; patients with known cardiovascular disease may be treated to an LDL level < 70 mg/dl.
+In patients without known cardiovascular disease (CVD), goal LDL is < 100 mg/dl; patients with known CVD may be treated to an LDL level < 70 mg/dl.

-For children and adolescents, a fasting lipid profile should be checked in those > 2 years of age at the time of diagnosis with diabetes if there is a family history of cardiovascular disease developing before the age of 50 years or hypercholesterolemia (total cholesterol > 240 mg/dl).
+In children and adolescents, a fasting lipid profile should be checked in individuals over 2 years of age at the time of diabetes diagnosis if there is a family history of CVD developing before the age of 50 years or hypercholesterolemia (total cholesterol > 240 mg/dl).
 If such a history is not present, then testing should occur at the onset of puberty.
 After the age of 10 years, statin therapy is recommended for those with LDL > 160 mg/dl despite lifestyle intervention or > 130 mg/dl in those with one or more cardiovascular risk factors other than diabetes.1